tizenegy/tizenegy/README.md

 Over my carreer in IT, I have enjoyed collaborating with wonderful people from different backgrounds and cultures.
 And I have worked with a variety of back-end and front-end technologies.

-Living in Germany right now but open for projects all over Europe and the world.
+I am a digital nomad open for projects all over Europe and the world.

 ---